Photo: Photo by Daderot, March 6, 2012

 ApparitionsCold spotsPhantom soundsResidual haunting

-Martha Frick died at Clayton on August 18, 1891.
-She was six years old.
-Her death — attributed to complications from a swallowed pin — left a specific imprint on the building that subsequent visitors have documented since the mansion opened to the public in 1990.
+Martha Frick died on July 29, 1891, at age five, a week before what would have been her sixth birthday.
+Her death — attributed to infection following complications from a swallowed pin — left a specific imprint on the building that subsequent visitors have documented since the mansion opened to the public in 1990.
+She was not at Clayton when she died, but Henry kept her room at the mansion exactly as she had left it.

 The accounts, circulating through Pittsburgh ghost-tour lore, describe phantom piano music heard in rooms where no one is playing, and cold spots that appear and dissipate in specific sections of the house.
 The sounds have the quality investigators characterize as residual — repetitive, non-interactive, attached to the physical space rather than responding to observers.